 California Lawmakers Expected To Apologize For U.S. Internment Of Japanese Americans

-It's been just over 78 years since President Franklin D. Roosevelt signed an executive order authorizing the internment of Japanese Americans.
+It has been just over 78 years since President Franklin D. Roosevelt signed an executive order authorizing the internment of Japanese Americans.

 Now the California Assembly is expected to apologize for the role the state played in rounding up about 120,000 people – mainly U.S. citizens – and moving them into 10 camps, including two in California.